microsoft/azure-pipelines-terraform/overview.md

 This extension provides the following components:
 - A service connection for connecting to an Amazon Web Services(AWS) account
 - A service connection for connecting to a Google Cloud Platform(GCP) account
+- A service connection for connecting to a Oracle Cloud Infrastructure(OCI) account
 - A task for installing a specific version of Terraform, if not already installed, on the agent
 - A task for executing the core Terraform commands